Neighbourhood Empowerment & Resource Centre

 About Neighbourhood Empowerment & Resource Centre

-NEARC Inc. thrives to empower immigrants, newcomer, Indigenous and racialized disadvantaged youth with supports and guidance for capacity building, economic well-being and sustenance.
+NEARC Inc. thrives to empower the Black, Mainstream Canadian, Indigenous, and Newcomer (BMIN) youth with supports and guidance for capacity building, economic well-being ultimately leading to cultural integration..

 Products & Services

 YOU-LEAD initiative connects young people from a diverse background and provides them opportunity to enhance their leadership values, nurture active community engagement, and involve in civic actions.

 Ultimately, these youth will gain:

 - Have better global perspective they need to lead change within themselves and their communities.